Sriharshajasti123/Random-Number-Generation-and-Updation-in-database-with-flask/README.md

 i have connected my database app_assign through xampp which is created in phpmyadmin.
 I have updated tag_id attribute with random number when we login or reload.
 We can check in phpmyadmin whether it is updated or not by reloading.
-I have kept a logout button for logout in the end.
+I have kept a logout button to logout in the end.